neu-se/CS4530-CS5500-Spring-2021/assignments/hw2.md

   /**
    * Deletes the room specified by ID.
 Only deletes the room if the password specified as a
    * parameter here matches the password stored by the matching CoveyRoomController.
+This method
+   * should both remove the room from the RoomStore's listing of rooms, and also disconnect
+   * any players from the room (by calling CoveyRoomController.disconnectAllPlayers).
    *
    * Returns true if the room was found, password matched, and the room was deleted.
 Otherwise
    * returns false.